mklabs/twmods/readme.md

 Ideally, I'd like it to be a bit more dynamic.
-Depending on your current position on the campaign map when one main chapter is completed, the following chapter should be picked from a set of chapter objectices that is tailored to the region.
+Depending on your current position on the campaign map when one main chapter is completed, the following chapter should be picked from a set of chapter objectives that is tailored to the region.

+## todo list

+- Ghorros: New legendary lord
+- 3 more quest battles, 1 for Taurox.
+2 for Ghorros.
+- Brass armour to add as legendary item for Taurox.
+- Final quest battle to implement, should follow the Fall of Man battle.
+- Custom chapter objectives for both.
+- Fixing bugs